 Nursing, Veterans, and PTSD

-First Lady Michelle Obama and Dr. Jill Biden with
+First Lady Michelle Obama and Dr. Jill Biden join forces with nurses

-First Lady Michelle Obama is turning to nurses to identify, treat, and conduct research on post-traumatic stress disorder (PTSD) as part of a national initiative.
-Attention to PTSD is a significant component of Joining Forces, created by First Lady Michelle Obama and Dr. Jill Biden to champion wellness, education, and employment among military service members and their families.
-PTSD is a serious and widespread anxiety disorder affecting veterans, and the symptoms – re-living the traumatic event, avoiding situations reminiscent of the event, feeling numb and emotionless, or feeling relentlessly agitated -- can be terrifying.
+First Lady Michelle Obama is turning to nurses to identify, treat, and conduct research on post-traumatic stress disorder (PTSD) as part of a national initiative announced with Penn Nursing on April 11, 2012 at the University of Pennsylvania.
+Attention to PTSD is a significant component of Joining Forces, created by Mrs. Obama and Dr. Jill Biden to champion wellness, education, and employment among military service members and their families.
+PTSD is a serious and widespread anxiety disorder affecting veterans, and the symptoms – re-living the traumatic event, avoiding situations reminiscent of the event, feeling numb or relentlessly agitated - can be terrifying.

 A proud Blue Star mom, Dr. Biden has dedicated herself to shining a light on military families’ strength and courage as well as the challenges that they face.

-First Lady Michelle Obama and Dr. Jill Biden will announce a major initiative by more than 150 of America's leading nursing organizations and more than 450 nursing schools in 50 states and territories to ensure our nation’s nurses are prepared to help meet the unique health needs of service members, veterans, and their families.
+On April 11, 2014 First Lady Michelle Obama and Dr. Jill Biden announced a major initiative by more than 150 of America's leading nursing organizations and more than 450 nursing schools in 50 states and territories to ensure our nation’s nurses are prepared to help meet the unique health needs of service members, veterans, and their families.
 Nursing leaders have committed to educating current and future nurses on how to recognize and care for those suffering from post-traumatic stress disorder, traumatic brain injury, and other combat-related issues.
-Collectively, this effort will reach over 3 million nurses in nearly every health care setting and every community in America.
+Collectively, this effort will reach over three million nurses in nearly every health care setting and every community in America.

 Joining Forces: Nurse Committment Fact Sheet - Office of the First Lady (PDF) »